Daytona Beach Domestic Violence Lawyer

 What is Domestic Battery?

-If you are arrested for domestic violence, you are likely going to be released to the supervision of pretrial services.
-While on pretrial services, you will be required to check in with a pretrial services officer on a weekly basis, the Court will required you to forfeit any firearms, ammunition, and deadly weapons you may have access to, and the Court will restrict you from having any contact with the alleged victim.
+If you are arrested for domestic violence, you will likely be released to the supervision of pretrial services.
+While on pretrial services, you must check in with a pretrial services officer weekly.
+The court will require you to forfeit any firearms, ammunition, and deadly weapons you may have access to.
+Additionally, the court will restrict you from having any contact with the alleged victim.
 Any violation of the terms of pretrial services may result in a warrant being issued and the court holding you in custody throughout the remainder of your case.

 Have you been charged with a crime in Central Florida?
-With offices conveniently located in DeLand and Daytona Beach, our team can defend you against your criminal charges.
+With law offices conveniently located in DeLand and Daytona Beach, our criminal defense team can defend you against your criminal charges.

 Domestic Violence is defined as: